iNeedHelpX/coffeesoc/README.md

 # A few notes about the files

-I am teaching myself GetX and was trying to experiment with various solutions to getting the cart functionality and user login with Google correct.
-I sectioned off non-used files into seperate folders.
-These are the folders with non-used files:
+I am teaching myself GetX and was trying to experiment with various solutions....
 <br>
-<li> <b> lib/Models/components</b></li>
-<li> <b> lib/controllers/Services</b></li>
  </div>

 ## As for my personal setup